Program Overview

 • Students will demonstrate professionalism in the clinical setting.

-• Students will demonstrate professional behavior in educational settings
+• Students will demonstrate professional behavior in the educational setting.

 Program Accreditation